Submission Information

 We suggest that you choose a publication and then read recent issues/posts to see if your idea/topic has been covered recently.
 If so, another outlet might be a better fit.

 If you are an editor of a publication that is not listed and would like to be listed or if you know information for an outlet that is not listed, please notify us at info@theopedproject.org.
 We update this information regularly and are always looking for new thought leadership publications to add to the list.
-[Updated as of June 2023]
+[Updated as of July 2024]

-To increase your chances of publication, join us any Thursday at 5pm ET for our Ask A Journalist office hours.
-One of our master editors will live-edit a few drafts (chosen from among those you submit) and will answer your questions in real-time.
+To increase your chances of publication, join us any Thursday at 5 pm ET for our Ask A Journalist office hours.
+One of our master editors will live-edit a few drafts (chosen from among those you submit) and will answer your questions in real time.

 + The advocate - includes the former New Orleans Times Picayune (LA)